wp-slimstat/wp-slimstat/readme.txt

 * Added a new code to counts all the visits not associated to any browser
 * Added: usernames in filters can now include spaces, underscores and dashes
 * Added: a new filter to restrict the access to WP Slimstat based on user capabilities

-= 2.2.3 =
-* Maintance release: apparently the new optimized SQL to purge the old records was misbehaving on some installations.
-Now it should be fixed.

-= 2.2.2 =
-* Support for network installations has been dropped from WP SlimStat's source code.
-WP developers haven't yet released a fix to address [some of the issues](http://core.trac.wordpress.org/ticket/14170) affecting the activation process.
-You may want to use [Proper Network Activation](http://wordpress.org/extend/plugins/proper-network-activation/) by Scribu, if you're planning to install my plugin for a network of blogs.
-* If you were using version 2.2.1 in a network of blogs (WP MultiSite), some of the tables created by my plugin are not needed anymore (redundant).
-Please contact me on my [support forum](http://lab.duechiacchiere.it/) for further information, each case needs to be addressed in a different way.
-* WP SlimStat now speaks Spanish (thank you Noe Martinez)
-* Fixed a bug that prevented filtering data using intervals when the last day of the interval was the current day
-* WP SlimStat Dashboard Widgets has been updated and some bugs have been fixed
-* Geolocation: updated the information in the CSV file included (November 2010).
-Go to Options > Maintenance > Reset Ip-to-Countries.
-Then deactivate/reactivate WP SlimStat to import the new file.
-* The interface has been updated to make it compatible with [Fluency Admin](http://deanjrobinson.com/projects/fluency-admin/).
-Please make sure to empty your cache and refresh the CSS to load the updated version
-* **Work in progress**: I'm starting to implement the DB optimizations suggested by [GoMySQL](http://lab.duechiacchiere.it/index.php?topic=74.0).
-You will be able to activate/deactivate these features in the Maintenance panel.
-For larger databases, you may need to run those SQL queries directly in phpMyAdmin to avoid timeouts and the like.

 == Languages ==